jcponce/complex/function-plotter/README.md

 ![Plotter Screenshot](https://github.com/jcponce/complex/blob/gh-pages/function-plotter/conformal.jpg)

-This tool also allows you to visualize complex functions using the domain coloring method with the HSV scheme, including level curves of modulus and phase.
+On the other hand, this tool also allows you to visualize complex functions using the domain coloring method with the HSV scheme, including level curves of modulus and phase.
 Thus you can visualize zeros and singularities.

 ![Plotter Screenshot](https://github.com/jcponce/complex/blob/gh-pages/function-plotter/domain-coloring.jpg)